Sedex Members Ethical Trade Audit

 - Non – Compliance Guidance: A common approach to examples of non compliances, grading of severity, and suggested timeframes for correction.

-- Corrective Action Guidance: suggested possible corrective actions following a SMETA audit.
+- Corrective Action Guidance: suggested possible corrective actions following a SMETA.